buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     from buildbot.plugins import steps
     f.addStep(steps.FileExists(file='test_data'))

-This step requires slave version 0.8.4 or later.
+This step requires worker version 0.8.4 or later.

 .. bb:step:: CopyDirectory

 CopyDirectory
 +++++++++++++++

-This command copies a directory on the slave.
+This command copies a directory on the worker.

 ::

     from buildbot.plugins import steps
     f.addStep(steps.CopyDirectory(src="build/data", dest="tmp/data"))

-This step requires slave version 0.8.5 or later.
+This step requires worker version 0.8.5 or later.

 The CopyDirectory step takes the following arguments: